 What does your travel agency owe you when it drops the ball?

 Has your travel agency ever made a claim on its “E&O” insurance when something went wrong?
 So-called “errors and omissions” insurance can protect travelers and agents.
 I’d love to hear from you if you’ve ever had to make a claim, either as an agent or as a traveler.
 I’m working on a story about this subject, and would love to include your comment.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.

 Wanna become the world’s smartest traveler?